MorganStenberg/murder-mystery/README.md

 ## Testing

 ### Validating
+The code has been put through [CI Python Linter](https://pep8ci.herokuapp.com/#).
 The only errors that show up are related to the ASCII art that is used, as well as errors for visual indentation of long lines.

 ### Manual testing
-The game has been tested throughout the build process by running it directly in the console, this in combination with adding in print statements to see how the code progresses has helped alot in debugging amd solving problems with the code.
+The game has been tested throughout the build process by running it directly in the console, this in combination with adding in print statements to see how the code progresses has helped a lot in debugging and solving problems with the code.

 ## Bugs

 - Not clearing the terminal completely once deployed.
-The function clear_screen is not clearing all of the content that is in the terminal when running the game deployed on Heruko.
+The function clear_screen is not clearing all of the content that is in the terminal when running the game deployed on Heroku.
 It is only clearing what content is visible in the terminal, so some text will be left that belongs to previous branches.

 ### Problems encountered during build process

 - Refactoring the main logic for the game, the function that handles the user choices, and problems related to the refactoring.
-I started building the game with different functions for each level that the player traversed through the game, but I realised that this became quite unwieldy and would have been tiresome to work with.
+I started building the game with different functions for each level that the player traversed through the game, but I realized that this became quite unwieldy and would have been tiresome to work with.
 So I made one function to handle every choice made by the user.

 It took a long time to get this function to work, and I had trouble with everything from handling invalid input to what kind of method I should use to access the functions with the different branches of the story.
 I especially had trouble with how to handle ending the game when the user reached the end of a story branch and how to handle branches of the story that were shorter than others, since I didn't want every branch to be the same length.